 The Daily Work of Justice is a conversation series that invites people directly involved in an issue to share their lived experience, as a way of providing space for others to engage with empathy, understanding, and action.
 It was created collaboratively by people from diverse units across William & Mary.

-Our focus for 2017 is the criminal justice system.
-Over the course of three weeks, we will examine the system from three perspectives:
+Our focus for spring 2019 is addiction.
+Over the course of three weeks, we will examine the topic from three perspectives: